 6. The Dead Sea Scrolls

 The Dead Sea Scrolls are a collection of ancient Jewish texts discovered in the 20th century near the Dead Sea.
 They were found in eleven caves near the settlement of Qumran, and include biblical and non-biblical Jewish texts, as well as insights into the beliefs and practices of a Jewish sect.
-The ancient scrolls have shed light on the historical progression of Judaism and the early stages of Christianity during the Second Temple era, profoundly influencing the examination of early biblical writings.
-These artifacts are currently held in diverse institutions, have undergone extensive analysis by academics, and have gained popularity through books and movies.
+The historical evolution of Judaism and the beginnings of Christianity during the Second Temple period have been significantly illuminated by ancient scrolls.
+These valuable relics, currently housed in various institutions, have undergone thorough scrutiny by scholars and have found fame through literature and cinema.

 7. The Liber Linteus

 The Liber Linteus is an ancient Etruscan text that was discovered in the late 19th century in a tomb near the Croatian city of Zagreb.
 It is believed to date from the 3rd century BCE and is one of the longest surviving Etruscan texts.
 The text appears to be a ritual calendar or liturgical text, possibly related to a particular religious cult.
 It is written in the Etruscan language and uses a form of the Etruscan alphabet.
 Although many parts of the text are missing, the discovery of the Liber Linteus has provided valuable insights into the culture and language of the ancient Etruscans, a civilization that thrived in central Italy before the rise of the Roman Empire.